 - Only one paper check is issued – if the applicant consents, the paper check can be sent to an alternative address, such as the employer’s address.

 - There will be an eResult sent to the registered organisation.

 - The check will be available online – known as an eCertificate.

 - Be responsible for collecting the information about you and verifying your identity.

 - Be able to check the status online.

 - Be able to request an electronic (eResult)

 You (or somebody on your behalf, with your consent)

 Legally it is the individual who applies, although third parties do submit applications on behalf of individuals.
-Sometimes, employers will ask applicants to put the employers address as a ‘care of’ address so that it’s sent straight to whoever is undertaking pre-employment checks and Disclosure Scotland are therefore prepared to facilitate that.
+Sometimes, employers will ask applicants to put the employer’s address as a ‘care of’ address so that it’s sent straight to whoever is undertaking pre-employment checks and the Disclosure and Barring Service will facilitate this.